blobaa/bba-did-method-handler-ts/README.md

 ### resolveDID

 The `resolveDID` function lets you resolve a bba DID.
-It provides the following interface:
+It has the following signature:

 ````typescript